FerdyPut/Exploratory-Data-Analysis-of-E-Commerce/README.md

 # Exploratory Data Analysis of E-Commerce
 Carrying out **Exploratory Data Analysis (EDA)** on e-commerce datasets aims to understand patterns, relationships between variables, and identify potential business insights.
 The following are EDA steps that can be carried out on e-commerce datasets, including analysis and visualization.
+Besides that, we can take insight or some offers for company of the results.

 # Data Understanding
 **The data understanding from the e-commerce dataset is:**